"Weird Al" Yankovic: 1990–1997: Revived career

-1998–present: New look and later career
+1998–2014: New look

 On January 24, 1998, Yankovic had LASIK eye surgery to correct his extreme myopia.
+Yankovic had the surgery for free when he agreed to let KTLA Morning News broadcast it live on television.
 When Running with Scissors debuted in 1999, he unveiled a radically changed look.
 In addition to shedding his glasses, he had shaved off his moustache and grown out his hair.
-He had previously shaved his moustache in 1983 for the video of "Ricky" to resemble Desi Arnaz, in 1989 for segments of the "UHF" music video, and in 1996 for the "Amish Paradise" video.
+He had previously shaved his moustache in 1983 for the video of "Ricky" to resemble Desi Arnaz, in 1989 for segments of the "UHF" music video and in 1996 for the "Amish Paradise" video.
 Yankovic reasoned, "If Madonna's allowed to reinvent herself every 15 minutes, I figure I should be good for a change at least once every 20 years."
 He parodied the reaction to this "new look" in a commercial for his nonexistent MTV Unplugged special.
 The commercial featured Yankovic in the short-haired wig from the music video for Hanson's "River", claiming his new look was an attempt to "get back to the core of what I'm all about", that being "the music".

 Running with Scissors was followed by his next studio album Poodle Hat in 2003.
 Poodle Hat was met with average reviews without any standout singles, though the album did peak at number 17 on the Billboard 200.
 Yankovic's following album was Straight Outta Lynwood in 2006, which featured the single "White & Nerdy", a parody of "Ridin" by Chamillionaire.
-"White & Nerdy" became Yankovic's first Billboard Hot 100 single, debuting at No. 29 and peaking at No. 9.
+"White & Nerdy" became Yankovic's first Billboard Top Ten single, debuting at No. 29 and peaking at No. 9.
 "Canadian Idiot", a parody of "American Idiot" by Green Day, also charted in the Hot 100.
 The album as a whole reached No. 10 in the Billboard 200, and by 2008 was Yankovic's first certified platinum album, having reached over one million sales.

 Following Straight Out of Lynwood, Yankovic started to explore digital distribution of his songs.
 On October 7, 2008, Yankovic released to the iTunes Store "Whatever You Like", a parody of the T.I. song of the same title, which Yankovic said he had come up with two weeks before.
 Yankovic said that the benefit of digital distribution is that "I don't have to wait around while my songs get old and dated—I can get them out on the Internet almost immediately."
 In 2009, Yankovic released four more songs: "Craigslist" on June 16, "Skipper Dan" on July 14, "CNR" on August 4, and "Ringtone" on August 25.
 These five digitally released songs were packaged as a digital EP titled Internet Leaks, with "Whatever You Like" retroactively included in the set.

 In 2011, Yankovic completed his thirteenth studio album, titled Alpocalypse, which was released on June 21, 2011.
 The album contains the five songs from the previous Internet Leaks digital download release, a polka medley called "Polka Face", a song called "TMZ", for which Bill Plympton created an animated music video, and five other new songs.